laylahashmi/Tripper/journals/ray_parker.md

 ## April 3rd, 2023:
 We finished the back-end of our project.
 Going over our CRUD we found and fixed a couple of bugs.
 We added update stops and delete a stop.
 Everything is working and we are on track this week.

+## April 4th, 2023:
+I pulled the finished back-end we worked on together.
+I got my Fast API swagger and Mongo Compass set up.
+I tested all of the CRUD we built and left one trip with three stops in my database.

+## April 5th, 2023:
+Today we're researching React Redux by reading the explorations, and watching videos on it.
+We talked about setting up our project with redux by the end of the week.